CortexIntelligentAutomation/docs/content/en/docs/2023.11/Whats New/_index.md

 * The [Triggers][Triggers Service SnmpV3] service has been has been expanded to allow the triggering executions of flows within the {{% ctx %}} Innovation platform when specific SNMPV3 Traps are received
 * A number of services have had [improved logging introduced][]
 * Dependency on SQL Server has been removed for a number of components within th {{% ctx %}} Innovation Platform
-* Two [new Blocks][New Blocks] have been added, adding new functionality to work with:
+* Two [new Blocks][New Blocks] have been added, introducing new functionality to work with:
   * [Text][] - Allowing for searching for values within text, using a number of methods e.g. Contains, Pattern Matching, and Regex
 * [Support for Oracle Data Connections has been added for the Execute Data Command Block][Support for Oracle Data Connections]